5 Steps as a Consumer Which Can Contribute in Developing a Circular Economy in Denim

 Moreover, as consumers, it is our role to contribute to developing a circular economy.

-Scroll down to uncover five steps which will help create the same.
+Uncover five steps which will help create the Circular Economy.

 A) Purchase raw vintage denim or mono-materials.
 Raw denim is 100% cotton and uses far less water and chemicals during production than dyed denim.
 Mono-materials (e.g. 100% cotton) ensure that the textile can undergo high-value recycling after you are done using it.